-Even though it requires a bit of effort, installing a VPN on a router is always a good idea.
-That’s because you’ll get to protect your Web connection at its source, which means that your entire household will be covered at once.
-However, there are plenty of things to keep in mind before going into this process, especially if you want to do it the right way.
-Don’t worry – we’re here to guide you all the way through.
-So, welcome to our guide on how to set up a VPN on a router in 2020.
+Even though it requires a bit of effort, anyone can learn how to install a VPN on a router.
+Still, there are plenty of things to keep in mind before going into this process, especially if you want to do it the right way.
+So, don’t worry – we’re here to guide you all the way through.

 - Step #1: Find a VPN-Compatible Router